 Pythagoras Solar claims that the vertically integrated solar cells will produce the same amount of energy as normal rooftop-mounted solar panels.
 This is great news for cities that have precious little rooftop space and towering walls of glass.
 The product is also a potential breakthrough in energy efficiency in glass towers, where solar heat gain is difficult for those inside the building.

 On its website, the PVGU manufacturer highlights a section titled, Toward Net-Zero Buildings.
 There it discusses Building Integrated Photovoltaics, stating, “Building Integrated Photovoltaics, by replacing common materials in the building envelope, provides the most promising solution for harnessing the sun at the point of use–the buildings where we live and work.”

 This You Tube Video animation from Pythagoras Solar provides a good perspective for the potential for PVGU buildings.

-According to the Pythagoras Solar website, the company was conceived at Precede Technologies, an Israeli incubator, which teams up scientists, inventors, and entrepreneurs.
-“Dr. Itay Baruchi, an award-winning physicist, and Gonen Fink, a leader in taking Check Point Software from start-up to a multibillion dollar company, saw a business opportunity at the intersection of rising demand for Green Buildings and declining cost of Photovoltaic (PV) solar power.”
+According to the Pythagoras Solar website, the company was conceived at Precede Technologies, an Israeli incubator, which teams up with scientists, inventors, and entrepreneurs.
+“Dr. Itay Baruchi, an award-winning physicist, and Gonen Fink, a leader in taking Check Point Software from start-up to a multibillion-dollar company, saw a business opportunity at the intersection of rising demand for Green Buildings and declining cost of Photovoltaic (PV) solar power.”

 Pythagoras Solar’s PVGU uses patent-pending optical technology, high-efficiency silicon, and advanced materials to provide the industry’s first highest-transparency and highest-density PV power generation in a standard double-pane window form factor.